Nature Journal

 Length: 30 - 41"

-Habitat: In limited Northeast range: open mountainous areas, open coniferous forests, other open country.
-Requires cliffs (preferred) or tall trees for nesting.
+In its limited Northeast range, the Golden Eagle is found in open mountainous areas, open coniferous forests, and other open and semi-open country.
+This raptor requires cliffs or tall trees for nesting.

-Diet: Mostly small to medium-sized mammals, including rabbits, skunks, ground squirrels, and mice; medium-sized birds such as grouse and
+The Golden Eagle lives mostly on small to medium-sized mammals, including rabbits, skunks, ground squirrels, and mice.
+It also preys on medium-sized birds such as grouse and pheasants and, occasionally, larger birds.
+This eagle will also eat fish and some carrion.

 Golden Eagle